Griffin Creech

 Ph.D.
 Candidate

-Griffin Creech studies the history of borders and citizenship in Inner Asia.
-Focusing on the Russia-Mongolia borderlands and their indigenous inhabitants, the Buriats, Griffin’s dissertation “Buriats Beyond Borders: Making and Unmaking Multi-Layered Citizens in the Russia-Mongolia Borderlands, 1890-1938” interjects an underrepresented, non-European, borderlands perspective into the broader literature on citizenship.
-It follows pastoral nomadic Buriats across the international border separating the Russian Empire and Soviet Union from Mongolia, traces these states’ efforts to claim Buriats as citizens in an age of imperial collapse and the rise of nation-states, and measures them against indigenous methods of navigating borderland life.
+Griffin Creech is an historian of borders and citizenship.
+Focusing on the Russia-Mongolia borderlands and their indigenous inhabitants, the Buriyads, Griffin's dissertation "Perpetual Strangers: Buriyad Citizenship in the Russia-Mongolia Borderlands, 1822-1939" follows pastoral nomadic Buriyads across the international border separating the Russian Empire and Soviet Union from Mongolia.
+Tracing these states' efforts to claim Buriyads as citizens in an age of imperial collapse, rising nationalism, and new visions of sovereignty, the project explores indigenous methods of navigating borderland life in this tumultuous period.

 Creech's work has appeared in the peer-reviewed journal Revolutionary Russia and on the "Peripheral Histories" blog.
 In May 2023, he passed comprehensive exams with distinction in three fields: Modern Russia (1552-1991); Modern Inner Asia (1750-1991); and Frontiers, Borders, and Borderlands.

-Before graduate school, he was the Outreach and Communications Coordinator at the University of North Carolina’s Center for Slavic, Eurasian and East European Studies; an English Teacher Trainer with the U.S. Peace Corps in Mongolia; a trainer for the Future Leaders’ Exchange (FLEX) program for Mongolian high school students; and a primary school teacher in Moscow, Russia.
+Before graduate school, Creech was the Outreach and Communications Coordinator at the University of North Carolina’s Center for Slavic, Eurasian and East European Studies; an English Teacher Trainer with the U.S. Peace Corps in Mongolia; a trainer for the Future Leaders’ Exchange (FLEX) program for Mongolian high school students; and a primary school teacher in Moscow, Russia.
+His teaching experience spans elementary school to university, including students between the ages of 8 and 60.

 Prospective or admitted students working on Russia, Inner/Central Asia, or transnational topics should feel free to contact Griffin with any questions about graduate life in the department or doing research in these regions.